 ½ cup whole wheat pastry flour (I use Super Sprout sprouted wheat flour from Lindley Mills)

 2 teaspoons brown rice syrup (I use Suzanne’s Specialties)

 Preheat oven to 350oF and position the oven racks in the middle and lower middle of the oven.
 Line two rimmed baking sheets with parchment.

 Cream the cold vegan butter with vanilla, coconut sugar and sea salt until smooth in a stand mixer.
 Add arrowroot, baking soda almond/hazelnut meal and flour.
 Mix until a soft dough forms.
 Do not over-mix.
 Turn the dough onto a dry work surface and create a soft ball.
-Cut the dough into 4 equal pieces.

 Bake for 16 minutes, rotating the racks halfway through baking, at 8 minutes.
 The cookies should be a wee bit soft to the touch.
 Transfer the cookies to cooling racks and cool completely.